flaf/miscellaneous/puppet/modules/gitlab/README.md

 sudo find /var/opt/gitlab/backups/ -maxdepth 1 -mindepth 1 -type f -name '*.tar' -delete
 ```

-That should be enough but I prefer launch a reboot:
+That should be enough but I prefer to launch a reboot:

 ```sh
 sudo reboot